kayr/xform-markup-editor/README.md

 #### Multiline Questions/Options

-To write questions that span multiple lines simply wrap the question text in triple quotes
+To write questions that span multiple lines simply wrap the question text in triple quotes.
+This makes it easy to write Markdown

 E.g
 ```